ThePinkPanther77/QuadraticEquationPlotter/readme.md

 ## General info
-A simple python project that plots a quadratic equation h
+A simple python project that plots a quadratic equation
 # Technologies
 Python - version 3.8
 # Setup
-To start this program just simply run the code using a python IDE or the Command Prompt
+To start this program just simply download the zip file from Github and run the file: code.py